e2thex/thoughts/docs/onMind.md

 The key insight here is that these phenomena aren't just about behavioral coordination - they represent a genuine synchronization of Reality Schemas.
 When team members' schemas become aligned through intensive training and shared experience, their individual consciousness boundaries become more fluid, allowing for a form of shared consciousness that enables extraordinary levels of coordination and performance.

+### Conclusion
+By understanding how schemas like the Reality Schema, Decision Schema, and others work together, we gain valuable insights into how our mind operates and what it produces.
+These mental frameworks help explain everything from our basic sensory experiences to complex phenomena like consciousness and decision-making.
+Through studying these schemas, we can better understand not just what our mind does, but how it creates our lived experience of reality.

 ## On Free Will

 What can this understanding of schemas tell us about the feeling of free will?
 This feeling that with some of our actions, we appear to be making a choice; not that the choice is random or thrust upon us.